Book Talk: Technology and the Rise of Great Powers with Jeffrey Ding

 Drawing on historical case studies of past industrial revolutions as well as statistical analysis, Ding demonstrates how institutional adaptations oriented around diffusing technology play a crucial role in shaping global competition.
 His findings bear directly on current concerns about how emerging technologies such as AI could influence the US-China power balance.

-Following his presentation, Ding will be joined by Robert Trager, Co-Director of the Oxford Martin AI Governance Initiative, Ben Garfinkel, Director of the Centre for the Governance of AI and Kayla Blomquist, Director of the Oxford China Policy Lab for a panel discussion before Q&A
+Following his presentation, Ding was joined by Robert Trager, Co-Director of the Oxford Martin AI Governance Initiative, Ben Garfinkel, Director of the Centre for the Governance of AI and Kayla Blomquist, Director of the Oxford China Policy Lab for a panel discussion and Q&A session.

 About the Speaker